 Solve problems in these areas and discuss the process of European integration.

 Appreciate similarities and differences between EU freemovement law as it applies to goods, on the one hand, andpersons, on the other hand.

 Programme Year Three

-You are required to spend the Year Abroad on an approved placement at a European or overseas partner institution, studying a wide range of courses (including law and non-law modules).
-All instruction and assessment will be in English.
+You are required to spend the Year Abroad on an approved placement at a European or overseas partner institution.

 Programme Year Four

 Offers a choice of optional modules.